apache/ozone/CONTRIBUTION.md

 protoc --version
 ```

+(Standard development tools such as make, gcc, etc. are required.)

 ### Build the project

 After installing the requirements (especially maven and protobuf) the build is as simple as: